Oxford Union: 1996: OJ Simpson

-2007: David Irving / Nick Griffin debate
+2007: David Irving and Nick Griffin debate

 In November 2007, President Luke Tryl sparked controversy by inviting Holocaust denier David Irving and British National Party leader Nick Griffin to speak at a Union forum on the topic of free speech.
 The Student Population at a Council meeting voted to oppose the invitations.
 Following this and protests by other student groups, a poll of the Union's members was taken and resulted in a two-to-one majority in favour of the invitations.

 On the evening of the planned debate several hundred protesters gathered outside the Union buildings, chanting anti-fascist slogans and later preventing guests and Union members from entering the premises.
 Around 20 protesters succeeded in breaching the poorly maintained security cordon and attempted to force their way through to the main chamber.
 Members of the waiting audience blocked access by pushing back against the chamber doors.
 After students were convinced to yield to the protesters by Union staff, a sit-in protest was staged in the debating chamber, preventing a full debate from occurring due to security concerns.
 Because of a lack of security personnel, a number of students from the audience eventually came to take on the responsibilities of controlling events, in one instance preventing a scuffle from breaking out between a protester and members of the audience, and eventually assisting police in herding protesters from the main hall.
 One student protester interviewed by BBC News reported that fellow protesters played 'jingles' on the piano and danced on the President's chair though the truth of the latter assertion was seriously questioned by eyewitnesses.
 Smaller debates were eventually held with Irving and Griffin in separate rooms, amid criticism that the police and Union officials had not foreseen the degree of unrest which the controversial invitations would arouse.

 The President of Oxford University Student Union, Martin McCluskey, strongly criticised the decision to proceed with the debate, saying that providing Irving and Griffin with a platform for their extreme views afforded them undue legitimacy.
 Following the event, some, including Oxford MP Evan Harris, criticised the No Platform Policy adopted by the Student Union.